allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

   ),
   table.hline(stroke: 1pt),
   [
-    + Turn on the scale, and place a small cup/bowl/cupcake liner or wax paper on the scale.
+    + Turn on the scale.
+Place a small cup, bowl, or cupcake liner on it.
-    + Press the *"Tare"* or "*Zero*" button so the scale reads `0.00`.
+    + Press the *"Tare"* or "*Zero*" button.
+The scale should read `0.00`.
-    + Slowly add the solid until you reach the target number.
+    + Slowly add the food until you reach the target number.
   ],
   [
     + Push the plunger of the syringe all the way down.
     + Put the tip into the liquid.
-    + Pull back slowly to the line matching your dose.
-If you pull too fast, too much air can enter the syringe.
+    + Pull back slowly until the liquid reaches the line for your dose.
+If you pull too fast, air bubbles can get inside.
   ],
 )
 #v(-1em)